T20X/notes/sockets.md

 in_addr only got port
 sockaddr_in got port and ip

+## close

+A host MAY implement a ‘half-duplex’ TCP close sequence, so that an application that has called CLOSE cannot continue to read data from the connection.
+If such a host issues a CLOSE call while received data is still pending in TCP, or if new data is received after CLOSE is called, its TCP SHOULD send a RST to show that data was lost

 ## bind

 on receving host, it can bind to MC IP as well, not just INADDANY!